This Gifted Child In Singapore Is Only 4 But Already Knows The Periodic Table!

 What advice do you have for parents, especially for those of gifted children?

-"I don’t think I can advice as every child is different.
+"I don’t think I can advise as every child is different.
 What seems great for my child does not apply to others", says Chaven

 "For gifted children, traits are obvious and parents need to spend more time in monitoring them, listening and providing what’s best for them.
 More importantly, give them your TIME."